Fah (film): Plot

-Behind the scences and criticism
+Behind the scenes and criticism

 Fah was the directorial debut of Wych Kaosayananda, a young Thai filmmaker who studied film in the United States and had experience working in Hollywood.
 At the time, Witch was only 24 years old.

 The film also marked the acting debut of Sunisa Jett, who later became a well-known actress under Channel 3.
 Don Theerathada, a young actor skilled in Taekwondo, played the lead role, alongside famous actors such as Chatchai Plengpanich, Johnny Anfone, and supporting actors like Krirk Schiller and Kanchanaporn Plotpai, who portrayed a high-ranking female police officer.

 However, upon its release, Fah received overwhelmingly negative reviews.
 Critics acknowledged the film's attempt to break away from the traditional Thai cop-vs-criminal genre by making the villains appear more stylish and attractive than the police and incorporating innovative camera angles.
 However, the screenplay, written by Witch himself, was heavily criticized for being weak, with characters frequently acting illogically and inconsistently.
 The editing was also poorly executed, and the number of villains was deemed excessive.
 Additionally, the story lacked depth, with critics suggesting that its core plot could have been resolved within 30 minutes rather than being stretched to nearly two hours.
 Another major issue was the lead actor's unclear Thai pronunciation, which unintentionally turned the film into a comedy whenever he spoke.

 On IMDb, the film received a low rating of just 3.6 out of 10.

 Years later, Witch directed the Hollywood action film Ballistic: Ecks vs. Sever, which was also met with harsh criticism.
 It was widely regarded as the worst film of the year by international critics and was later even named one of the worst films of the decade.